Desperate families driven to black market insulin

 Life-Saving Drug, Skyrocketing Prices

-The class of rapid-acting insulin Gabriella depends upon comes at a price — one that's risen 1,123 percent since 1996, even as more competitors have entered the market.
+The class of rapid-acting insulin Gabriella depends upon comes at a price — one that's risen 1,123 percent since 1996, according to data from Truven Health Analytics, even as more competitors have entered the market.

 Her parents' insurer, West Virginia Public Employees Insurance Agency (PEIA), considers Gabriella's insulin Apidra "Tier 3," which means the family has to pay 75 percent of the price.
 A copay-reduction card from drugmaker Sanofi would help some, but would still leave them to pay $270 for one vial, which would last them about a month.